 Montessori does discourage teacher/parent-led stories about fairies, dragons, and that sort of thing.

-This would be another key difference in the two methods.
+This would be another key difference between the two methods.

 Since there is no rock-solid evidence that favors one method over the other, you can use the Montessori “follow the child” principle, and do what it seems your child needs.